gregogalante/evnt/examples/rails/README.md

 # Rails application example

-Example of Evnt gem usage for a rails application.
+Example of Evnt gem complete usage for a rails application.

 ## Usage